Help meet your energy goals with paybacks in as little as 3 Years with 3M™ Window Films.

 For larger more sophisticated projects it is recommended to leverage hourly analysis energy simulation software.
 This is the typical methodology recommended for any building envelope upgrade, as the modifications to the building envelope affect many building systems.
 In addition, simple Excel based calculations typically do not take into account how the window performance changes as the angle of the sun changes.
 To do these calculations, you have two options, 3M will work with you to provide an hourly analysis model free of charge, or 3M can help enter the performance of our films into your preferred energy simulation system.

 About 3M’s calculations:

 3M utilizes the US DOE recommended EnergyPlus™ algorithm to calculate potential energy savings.
 The output report is generated using a Graphical User Interface (GUI) to EnergyPlus called EFilm, but all calculations are completed by the EnergyPlus Algorithm.
-We recommend EnergyPlus as it recommended by the US DOE.
-A of results of this publically available software can be audited by 3rd parties, including utility companies and rebate auditing firms.
+We recommend EnergyPlus as it can be audited by 3rd parties, including utility companies and rebate auditing firms.